monopolyboymeaze/socl/README.md

 Good lord is this a word burger.
 We're going to break out the bulleted list- don't worry, they're not *real* bullets:

 - `essential right [sic]`: We have no idea what this means. 🤷‍♀️
 - `the right-to-repair [sic]`: According to our [semi-reliable source][repair.org], "Right to Repair" comes into play when products include deceptive end-user license agreements or contracts.
 These contracts would supercede a license like OCL (and SOCL, and MOCL).
-Repair.org also claims that "The U.S. Copyright Office (USCO) clarified in 2016 that copyright law does not prohibit repair, customization, security research, or resale.", so from our understanding unless you've got a supervillian lawyer coming up with EULAs that prevent users from sneezing in the vicinity of your product, you don't need to explicitly spell this out as users already have these rights.
+Repair.org also claims that "The U.S. Copyright Office (USCO) clarified in 2016 that copyright law does not prohibit repair, customization, security research, or resale," so from our understanding unless you've got a supervillain lawyer coming up with EULAs that prevent users from sneezing in the vicinity of your product, you don't need to explicitly spell this out as users already have these rights.
 Even if this weren't the case, there's nothing in OCL that defines what this right is supposed to be, so it's effectively meaningless.
 - `giving users complete freedom of use, copy, modification, and hack [sic]`: This is contradicted by the limitations spelled out in later parts of the OCL.
 Users do not have **complete** freedom, as they are not allowed to use an OCL-licensed project for commercial purposes.
 As noted in the previous point, copyright does not prohibit repair or customization.
 Given that this is no different from "all rights reserved", it's unnecessary.
 - `while promoting a fair competition by securing intellectual property rights to prevent vendor locking and patent trolling. [sic]`: This introduces new terms without ever defining them, and does not provide any clarification on other parts of the license.
 As far as we can tell this is posturing and meaningless.